-A. CAPITAL FUNDING AND EXPENDITURE TO ADDRESS SERVICE DELIVERY
+A. CAPITAL FUNDING AND EXPENDITURE TO ADDRESS SERVICE DELIVERY i) Summary of Capital Financial Plan

 The municipality allocates some of the funds received from grants and other sources to the capital projects/ infrastructure.
 It must be noted that these funds can be regarded as the direct investment to the service delivery, i.e. individuals and households in the jurisdiction the municipality.
 Such investments together with the sources are summarised below: